monimoyd/finding_donors/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+### Description of project

+In this project, I applied supervised learning techniques and analytical mind on data collected for the U.S. census to help CharityML (a fictitious charity organization) identify people most likely to donate to their cause.
+I first explored the data to learn how the census data is recorded.
+Next, I applied a series of transformations and preprocessing techniques to manipulate the data into a workable format.
+I then evaluated three supervised learning algorithms (Decision Tree, Logistic Regression, SVM), and found that Decision Tree algorithm is best suited for the solution.
+Afterwards, I optimized the Decision Tree model and present it as solution to CharityML.
+I also explored the chosen model and its predictions under the hood, to see just how well it's performing for the given data.
+I also explored which all features are imporant to consider using ExtraTreeClassifier and chosen five most features and trained and calculated performance

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: